-Suppose supervisors can honestly answer “yes” to each of the above questions.
+Suppose supervisors can honestly answer “yes” to the above questions.
 In that case, they are demonstrating effective leadership, and it may be appropriate to administer discipline because they have first fulfilled their supervisor’s obligations.
 However, other safety management system weaknesses may exist that make discipline unjustified.
 Suppose you cannot honestly answer “yes” to each question.
-In that case, it’s probably more appropriate to apologize to the employee for failing to meet one or more obligations and make a commitment to meet them in the future.
-That may be hard to do, but it’s the right leadership response.
+In that case, it’s probably more appropriate to apologize to the employee for failing to meet one or more obligations and commit to meeting them in the future.
+That may be hard, but it’s the right leadership response.

 What is Accountability Behavior?

-Accountability behavior is when an individual takes responsibility for their actions and choices.
-It involves being honest with yourself and others, owning up to your mistakes, and making changes to improve your behavior.
+Accountability behaviour is when an individual takes responsibility for their actions and choices.
+It involves being honest with yourself and others, owning up to your mistakes, and making changes to improve your behaviour.

-Being accountable can be difficult at times, but it is an important part of being a responsible person.
+Being accountable can be difficult sometimes, but it is an important part of being responsible.
 It shows that you are willing to grow and learn from your mistakes.
 Additionally, accountability can help build trust between you and others.

 If you are looking to improve your accountability, here are a few things you can do:

 - Be honest: Take time to reflect on your past choices and actions.
-Determine what you could have done differently and commit to doing better in the future.
+Determine what you could have done differently and commit to doing better.